Attorney and Lawyer Email Signatures (With Best Examples)

-It’s important to note that HTML email signatures for lawyers and attorneys are essentially digital business cards.
-They let people know who you are, what type of law you specialize in, and how they can get in contact with you.
+It’s important to note that HTML email signatures for lawyers and attorneys are digital business cards.
+They let people know who you are, what type of law you specialize in, and how they can contact you.
 Lawyer email signatures are also the perfect place to promote your services as a legal professional.

-Lawyers and attorneys send numerous emails a day to clients, partners, and other stakeholders.
+Lawyers and attorneys email clients, partners, and other stakeholders daily.
 If these emails are not professionally branded, it can put your hard-earned reputation at risk.

 What should you include in a lawyer email signature?

-When creating a lawyer or attorney signature block, it’s important that the design makes a positive impression on every recipient.
-You’ll then be able to promote yourself as a reputable professional working within law, grow your network of clients, and improve your standing within your professional network.
+When creating a lawyer or attorney signature block, the design must make a positive impression on every recipient.
+You’ll then be able to promote yourself as a reputable professional working within the law, grow your network of clients, and improve your standing within your professional network.